 Catching Peace and Freedom

 Politicians are inveterate chatty people about themes such as peace and freedom.
 But, most of the time, they promise the moon.

 Arrival at Nowhereland Station

 Everything is both real and false within the scenery.
-I've extracted the train from a museum.
-I've found the gravestones in my village and I've dressed my daughters with some old-fashioned Provençal clothes.
-I've asked for the exceptional assistance of my son to stick one of his eyes in the bull's eye just above the indication "Station Nowhereland" The station is still in service and the sky is authentic.
+I’ve extracted the train from a museum.
+I’ve found the gravestones in my village, and I’ve dressed my daughters in some old-fashioned Provençal clothes.
+I’ve asked for the exceptional assistance of my son to stick one of his eyes in the bull’s eye just above the indication “Station Nowhereland” The station is still in service and the sky is authentic.
 Then, the two dilapidated wooden windows have been added to emphasize the dismal environment of the place.

 What an idea to play ball by minus 10 ° C!

 As regards our environment, I admit this is an apocalyptic vision of what could be our planet tomorrow if we carry on burying our head in the sand.

 Lighthouses are subject to curiosity for many of us.
 They are a source of inspiration to the photographer or the painter, but they are, first of all, the guardians standing like ghosts in the night to indicate to the sailor the proximity of shorelines.